About Saint Lucia

 Saint Lucia’s growing reputation as a serious yachting destination is supported by duty free imports and fueling for yachts and a single inward clearance allowing for up to 6 months stay.

 Saint Lucia offers a choice of berthing facilities with marinas and anchorages spanning from the north to the south of the island.
-These include two dedicated Superyacht facilities: the IGY Rodney Bay Marina (located14°04’32.72” N 60°56’55.63” W) and the Marina at Marigot Bay (located 14° N, 61° W) for yachts up to 285 feet LOA.
+These include two dedicated Superyacht facilities: the IGY Rodney Bay Marina (located14°04’32.72” N 60°56’55.63” W) and the Marina at Marigot Bay (located 14°N, 61°W) for yachts up to 285 feet LOA.
 Both these marinas are also ports of entry.
-More dockage and anchoring options can be found on the west and south coast at Vieux Fort, Laborie, Soufriere and Vigie.
+More dockage and anchoring options can be found on the west and south coasts at Vieux Fort, Laborie, Soufriere and Vigie.

 Haul out facilities up to 80 tons are available at IGY Rodney Bay Marina Boatyard.
 Duty free ‘In slip’ fueling is available at both of the Superyacht marinas (with competitive bunkers also available at Castries Port from SOL).

 All these make Saint Lucia one of the Caribbean’s foremost berthing destinations for yachts from around the world.
 So, set your course to13.9094° N, 60.9789° W and let Saint Lucia inspire you with her mystique and magnificence.

 A few words from the Saint Lucia Tourism Authority…